kerray/twine_template/INSTALL.md

    - Handle technical aspects
 3. Different AI modes are available for different tasks:
    - Writer mode for story content
+   - Game designer for game mechanics and ideas
-   - Code mode for technical implementation
+   - Code mode for scripts and technical implementation
-   - Architect mode for planning and structure
+   - Template developer for updating CSS and scripts
-4. To start, simply ask the AI to "Start and guide me through the INSTALL.md protocol"
+4. To start, simply ask AI through Roo Code to "Start and guide me through the INSTALL.md protocol" - if you already have some content in /world or .tw files in /src, that's even better.

 ## Next Steps

-Once installation is complete:
+Once installation is complete and the basic game concepts are written down:
-1. Read the main README.md for game development guidelines
+1. Rename the README.md into TWT.md, and create a new README.md by using README_TEMPLATE.md - the README will be for an automated project for a game such and such, done using TwT (links to https://github.com/kerray/twine_template), info about where the game development files and sources are etc.
-2. Start defining your game world in `world/World.md`:
+2. Start refining your game world in `world/World.md`:
-   - Set up the features of your game
+   - Set up the ideas and features of your game
    - Define the limits and borders of your game world
    - This information will guide the AI Writer in creating consistent content
 3. Begin creating your first passages in `src`: